Netmarble: History

 After early success, Netmarble was acquired by CJ Group in 2004.
 Bang stepped down in 2006 due to health issues but returned in 2011 to refocus the company on mobile games.

 In 2015, Netmarble developed Lineage 2: Revolution, which surpassed $924 million in revenue within 11 months of launch.
 The company continued releasing RPG mobile titles like Seven Knights, Raven (Evilbane), and Everybody's Marble.
 As of 2015, it employed over 3,000 people and operated in 120+ countries.
 Netmarble went public in May 2017, raising $2.4 billion.

 Netmarble also formed a strategic partnership with CJ ENM and invested in SGN.

 Between 2015 and 2017, Netmarble licensed Disney IPs, producing games such as Marvel: Future Fight (2015), Disney Magical Dice (2016), and Star Wars: Force Arena (2017).

 In 2017, Netmarble acquired Kabam's Vancouver studio.
 In 2018, it appointed Park Sean as co-CEO alongside Kwon Young-sik.

 That year, Netmarble acquired a 25.71% stake in Big Hit Entertainment (now Hybe Corporation), becoming its second-largest shareholder.

 Netmarble later shut down both Disney Magical Dice and Star Wars: Force Arena, citing lack of support, leaving only Future Fight active.

+In December 2019, Netmarble acquired a 25.08% controlling stake in the home appliance rental company Coway from the Woongjin Group for approximately 1.74 trillion won ($1.46 billion).
+The acquisition was officially completed on February 11, 2020.

 In 2021, Netmarble acquired Kung Fu Factory and launched the subsidiary Metaverse Entertainment with Kakao Entertainment.
 It debuted the virtual girl group Mave: in 2023.

 Marvel Future Revolution launched in August 2021 but was shut down in August 2023 due to underperformance.
 In January 2024, Netmarble shut down Metaverse Entertainment and laid off 70 employees.

 As of 2021, Netmarble's major shareholders included Bang Jun-hyuk (24.12%), CJ ENM (21.78%), Tencent via Han River Investment Pte.
 Ltd. (17.52%), NCsoft (6.8%), and others (29.78%).